Azure/azure-powershell/src/ResourceManager/Tags/Commands.Tags/help/New-AzTag.md

 Specifies the tag name.
 To create a new predefined tag, enter a unique name.
 To add a value to an existing tag, enter the name of the existing tag.
-If an existing predefined tag has the specified name, **New-AzureRmTag** adds the specified value, if any, to the tag with that name instead of creating a new tag.
+If an existing predefined tag has the specified name, **New-AzTag** adds the specified value, if any, to the tag with that name instead of creating a new tag.

 ```yaml
 Type: System.String